VHS32/Magnetar/README.md

 <br /> 3.
 Overwrite 10 sectors of \\\\.\\C:.
 <br /> 4.
 Mark process as critical.
 <br /> 5.
 Terminate some processes and suspend explorer.exe (to avoid user refresh or open program).
 <br /> 6.
+Restrict some applications.
+<br /> 7.
+Launch process to delete entire System32.
+<br /> 8.
 GDI messes and play noises sounds.
-<br /> 7.
+<br /> 9.
 Crasing the system by calling emergency shutdown using `NtShutdownSystem` or BSOD by terminating critical process.
-<br /> 8.
+<br /> 10.
 MBR.

 # Download and Source code
 <br /> Download: See Releases.